-Spatial Resolution: An MHI dataset and Data Coverage features must carry a value for maximum display scale.
+Spatial Resolution: An MHI dataset must indicate a value for maximum display scale.
 Each Data Coverage feature must also carry a value for minimum display scale.
-Values must be taken from the following Table.
+Recommended values for scales can be found in the S-101 ENC Product Specification.
 Producers should note that at the smaller scales, geographic details within ports will have no perceptible visual separation on a graphic display, and are therefore encouraged to determine display scales taking into account the content and intended navigation purpose of the dataset.